 2003 – 2005

-Until 2005, beta versions of the site featured a logo with the black inscription “Scratch” on a gray background.
-The word was executed in the Black Boys on Mopeds font, developed by Jakob Fischer, characterized by thin and asymmetrical letters with serifs.
+Until 2005, the site’s beta versions featured a logo with the black inscription “Scratch” on a gray background.
+The word was set in the Black Boys on Mopeds font, developed by Jakob Fischer, characterized by thin, asymmetrical letters with serifs.

 2005 – 2007